zeehio/aves/README.md

 - `input`: Defines the aves input sources.
 - `gui`: Controls the real time plotting options
 - `output`: Defines the columns with sensor data that will be saved in a text file.

+Besides, there are more tunable parameters.
+See `python3 -m aves.realtime --help` for all other command line options, for instance:

+- `--no-save` Do not save the captured data to a file
+- `--outfile test.txt` Save the capture data to `test.txt`
+- `--tmeas 600` Capture data for 600 seconds maximum (default: unlimited)
+- `--port COM3` Use the `COM3` serial port
+- `--plot_every_n_samples 10` Wait for at least 10 samples to refresh the GUI
+- `--plot_win_size 200` Keep up to 200 samples in the plot (use 0 for unlimited)
+- `--config another.yaml` Use `another.yaml` as config file.

 ### The `input` section